Ronsor/deno-stellar-sdk/README.md

 # Stellar SDK for Deno

 This is a patched version of the Stellar SDK distributed via cdnjs.
 All I've done is allow it to be imported as an ES6 module.
+There are no types yet.
+You'll have to figure that out yourself.

 ## Get Started